 The fast growers are everyone’s first choice.
-There stocks are generally small aggressive new enterprises and they grow at an impressive rate of 20-25% per year.
+These stocks are generally small aggressive new enterprises and they grow at an impressive rate of 20-25% per year.
 But one should be open-eyed when they own a fast grower.
 There is a great likelihood for the fast growers to get hammered if they run out of steam and become a slow grower.

 Peter lynch’s portfolio consisted mainly of the fast growers.
 He looks for fast growers with good balance sheets and which have good profitability.
-This category is also the lynch’s favourite among the Six Different Types of Stock in Indian Market according to Peter Lynch
+This category is also the lynch’s favorite among the Six Different Types of Stock in Indian Market according to Peter Lynch

 Example: MRF, Eicher Motors, axis bank, Infosys, Maruti

-The cyclicals can be distinguished from the fast growers as the cyclical keep on expanding and contracting and again repeating the same cycle (while the fast growers keep on expanding).
+The Cyclical can be distinguished from the fast growers as the cyclical keep on expanding and contracting and again repeating the same cycle (while the fast growers keep on expanding).
 They tend to flourish when coming out of a recession into a vigorous economy.

 Automobiles, Metals, Chemicals, Tyres etc are the examples of the cyclical.
 Their charts tend to be very up and down over time.
-It is advised to owning the cyclicals only on the right part of the cycle.
+It is advised to owning the cyclical only on the right part of the cycle.
 That is when they are expanding.
 Sometimes, it even takes them years before they perform.
 Timing is everything and you need to be able to detect the early signs that business is falling off or picking up.

 Example: GAIL, Coal India, SBI